netdata/netdata/database/engine/README.md

 ### File descriptor requirements

-The Database Engine may keep a **significant** amount of files open per instance (e.g. per streaming slave or master server).
+The Database Engine may keep a **significant** amount of files open per instance (e.g. per streaming child or parent server).
 When configuring your system you should make sure there are at least 50 file descriptors available per `dbengine` instance.

 Netdata allocates 25% of the available file descriptors to its Database Engine instances.
 This means that only 25% of the file descriptors that are available to the Netdata service are accessible by dbengine instances.
 You should take that into account when configuring your service or system-wide file descriptor limits.
-You can roughly estimate that the Netdata service needs 2048 file descriptors for every 10 streaming slave hosts when streaming is configured to use `memory mode = dbengine`.
+You can roughly estimate that the Netdata service needs 2048 file descriptors for every 10 streaming child hosts when streaming is configured to use `memory mode = dbengine`.

 If for example one wants to allocate 65536 file descriptors to the Netdata service on a systemd system one needs to